Latin tenses: Formation

 In early Latin (especially Plautus), the passive and deponent infinitive often ends in -ier: vituperārier 'to be scolded', vidērier 'to be seen', nancīscier 'to obtain', expergīscier 'to wake up' etc.

 An archaic form of the perfect active infinitive, ending in -se (dīxe, dēspexe, intellexe, admisse) is sometimes found in early Latin.
 There are also some rare archaic future infinitives ending in -ssere, e.g. oppugnāssere, impetrāssere and others.

 Compound infinitives

-The compound infinitives are usually found in the accusative case, as in most of the examples below.
-Occasionally, however, they are found in the nominative, for example with dīcitur 'he is said' or vidētur 'he seems':
+Compound infinitives are made using a participle or gerundive, combined with esse, fuisse or fore.
+Since they are common in the accusative and infinitive construction, usually the participle is in the accusative case, as in most of the examples below.
+Occasionally, however, the participle is found in the nominative, for example with dīcitur 'he is said' or vidētur 'he seems':